 The Committee on Honorary Degrees is a standing committee of the Board of Trustees that makes honorand recommendations to the Board.
-The committee is composed of multiple trustees, Bates faculty members who serve on the Faculty’s Committee on Faculty Scholarship, and four students.
+The committee is composed of multiple trustees, Bates faculty members who serve on the Faculty’s Committee on Faculty Scholarship, and six students.

-Nominations for the award of honorary degree may come from any quarter but are typically provided by the faculty, students, the president of Bates, the Board of Trustees, or alumni.
+Nominations for the award of honorary degree may come from any quarter but are typically provided by the faculty, staff, students, the president of Bates, the Board of Trustees, or alumni.
 Nominations are collected throughout the year and submitted to the Secretary to the Board of Trustees for review by the committee.

 The Committee on Honorary Degrees considers a range of factors when making its selections.
 The committee first evaluates whether a nominee meets one or more of the criteria listed below and then considers the subsequent set of guiding principles.